josefemagine/akii/src/dashboard_update_status.md

 - DocumentsList.tsx updated to use invokeServerFunction for document operations while maintaining Supabase storage client for downloads
 - Implemented a unified error handling utility in `src/lib/utils/error-handler.ts` with functions for consistent error handling, including `handleError()` for basic error processing, `withErrorHandling()` for wrapping async functions, and `showSuccess()` for consistent success messages
 - Updated TeamMembersList.tsx as an example implementation of the unified error handling pattern
 - Created comprehensive documentation at `src/docs/auth-best-practices.md` outlining authentication patterns, server function invocation, error handling, loading states, component structure, and security considerations
+- Created detailed documentation for the auth hooks at `src/docs/auth-hooks.md` to guide developers on using the new authentication system
+- The refactored auth system improves code organization, maintainability, and testability by breaking down the monolithic context into smaller, specialized functions and hooks